deepaksood619/deepaksood619.github.io/docs/economics/mutual-funds/debt-mutual-funds.md

 According to the CEO, this fund may be “ideal” for those desiring debt allocation with indexation benefits and those who avoid actively trading in debt securities.

+Taxation - LTCG – If holding is more than 36 months) - Debt Fund (20% with Indexation benefit)

 [Webinar to discuss the NFO of Parag Parikh Dynamic Asset Allocation Fund - YouTube](https://www.youtube.com/watch?v=iCVFUX9QUoc&ab_channel=PPFASMutualFund)

 [How does Parag Parikh Dynamic Asset Allocation Fund (PPDAAF) provide indexation benefit?
 CEO explains - The 1% News](https://news.onepercentclub.io/invest/how-does-parag-parikh-dynamic-asset-allocation-fund-ppdaaf-provide-indexation-benefit-ceo-explains/1064/)